llach/franka_force/README.md

 # Contact Forces in MuJoCo - Franka Panda

+**!!!
+WARNING !!!** This branch doesn't work correctly (contact forces are noisy / oscillate heavily), so **do not use it.**
+It was created to showcase the problem raised in MuJoCo issue X.
+The main branch provides a solution and is working fine.

+---

 Example of how to read contact forces during a grasp with the [Franka Panda hand model](https://github.com/deepmind/mujoco_menagerie/blob/main/franka_emika_panda/hand.xml) from the [MuJoCo Menagerie](https://github.com/deepmind/mujoco_menagerie).
 The original MJCF was adapted slightly: